Communal work: Usage

 In society, bayanihan has been adopted as a term to refer to a local civil effort to resolve national issues.
 One of the first groups to use the term is the Bayanihan Philippine National Folk Dance Company which travels to countries to perform traditional folk dances of the country with the objective of promoting Philippine culture.
 The concept is related to damayán ('to help one another').

 In computing, the term bayanihan has evolved into many meanings and incorporated as codenames to projects that depict the spirit of cooperative effort involving a community of members.
 An example of these projects is the Bayanihan Linux project which is a Philippines-based desktop-focused Linux distribution.

+Filipino author Rhadson Mendoza and communication media law and ethics professor DC Alviar cited a case where bayanihan was brought into disrepute as they reflected on a publicity stunt of takoyaki store Taragis whose owner offered a prize for anybody showing a tattooed logo of the store on their forehead.
+The store owner would later claim that the prize-winning man needed more money and their April Fool's Day joke led netizens to "join bayanihan" which was wrong on many levels, according to Mendoza and Alviar.

 In ethnic newspapers, Bayanihan News is the name of the community newspaper for the Philippine community in Australia.
 It is in English and in Filipino with regular news and articles on Philippine current events and history.
 It was established in October 1998 in Sydney, Australia.